wireless90/ProcessInjector.NET/README.md

 Previously, we called the `CreateProcessA` function.
 This function helps fill up our `PROCESS_INFORMATION` block.

-`PROCESS_INFORMATION` contains the handle to our victim
+`PROCESS_INFORMATION` contains the handle to our victim process.

 Thus we can get the process handle from it using